thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/advanced-data-key-configuration.md

 However, there are times when it is not suitable to read the returning text to find out if a device is active or inactive.
 The cell content function allows configuring a more convenient way of displaying it by inputting a custom function to depicture an active/inactive status (see an example of a function below).

-{% include images-gallery.html imageCollection="cntnt-function" %}
+{% include images-gallery.html imageCollection="content-function-2" %}

 Configurable function to depicture an active/inactive status: